 - Research resources and send it to a new, private email address that does not use your real name or usual password.
 Erase search history in any electronics.

 Create an email address no one knows about and send yourself information as you search for resources – make sure you don’t use your real name or info within the new email account, just in case.
-Be sure to delete any history if your using personal phones or computers to research.
+Be sure to delete any history if you’re using personal phones or computers to research.
 Find local SHELTERS first.

 - Have access to shelter information – they can assist you with additional resources as well.

-There are battered women shelters, family shelters, and general homeless shelters, some churches will take in families overnight as well.
+There are battered women shelters, family shelters, and general homeless shelters, some churches will take in families overnight or longer as well.
 Some places may fill quickly during peak seasons so have a few options ready.
 Friends or family may be able to help for a few days or so as well.

-NOTE: Note: in desperation, hospitals, airports, and most bus stations are open all night if you need a quick place to go that has restrooms and meals or snacks.
+NOTE: If in desperation, know that hospitals, airports, and most bus stations are open all night if you need a quick place to go that has restrooms and meals or snacks.
 During the day libraries and other local places such as stores are also options if you need to wait for help or any other reason you might need to plant your yourself momentarily.
 It’ll keep you warm or cool, and could offer some assistance or protection in an emergency.

 - If you are employed, discreetly save some cash safely, and/or sell unused or unneeded belongings.